AzharMithani/Stock-Market-Predictor/README.md

 #Output

-Output is a 2 month advanced prediction of stock prices
+Output is a 2 month advanced prediction of stock prices.